mikependon/RepoDB.NET/pages/features/dynamics.md

 # Dynamics

-This feature allows you to create a simplified and targetted operations by simply maximizing the usage of dynamics.
+This feature allows you to create a simplified and targeted operation by simply maximizing the usage of dynamics.

-It is very useful if you wish to do CRUD for targetted columns or CRUD operations without a class models.
+It is very useful if you wish to do CRUD for targeted columns or a CRUD operation without even a class model.

 #### Querying a Data